-3.2 Is the filing voluntary or mandatory?
+3.3.
+Is the filing voluntary or mandatory and is there a specific filing form?
 Are there any filing fees?

 The filing is mandatory.
 There are no specific filing fees applicable under the ICA Act.
-However, under the general Austrian administrative proceeding rules, the Authority could impose a charge (Abgabe) of up to EUR 1,090, while in practice this has not been done yet.
+However, under the general Austrian administrative proceeding rules, the Authority could impose a charge (Abgabe) of up to EUR 1,090, while in practice this has not been carried out yet.

-3.3 In the case of transactions, who is responsible for obtaining the necessary approval?
+3.4 In the case of transactions, who is responsible for obtaining the necessary approval?